josephmluna/LabWebsite/lab_charter/index.md

 As PI, it is a privilege and responsibility to support your intellectual growth and help you work towards your individual career goals.
 The lab and I are here to offer guidance, suggest directions, and provide resources, but ultimately, you are in the driver's seat of your own career journey.
 Always remember that you are not working "for" me or the lab, but rather working "with" us as valued members of a team.

-I am committed to supporting lab members with diverse career aspirations, whether within academia or in other industries.
+I am committed to supporting lab members with wide-ranging career aspirations, whether within academia or in other industries.
 I understand that your goals may change over time, and that's completely normal.
 If you find yourself reevaluating your career path, please don't hesitate to discuss these changes with me.
 Together, we can realign your training plan to better suit your new trajectory.

 When you join the lab, we will work together to draft an individualized career plan and timeline.
 This plan will serve as a roadmap for your professional development, and we will regularly update it throughout your tenure in the lab.
 Your success and growth are among my top priorities, and I am dedicated to helping you achieve your goals.